yashkhatri/lyo.designer/User Manual for Toolchain Modelling.md

 being generated.

-![An example adaptor interface diagram](LyoToolchainModel-AdaptorInterfaceDiagram.png "An example adaptor interface diagram"){width="800"}
+![An example adaptor interface diagram](images/LyoToolchainModel-AdaptorInterfaceDiagram.png "An example adaptor interface diagram")

 1. In the Toolchain view, double-click on the **Adaptor Interface** to open its internal design view.